evelyh/thrive-wellness/deliverable-2/README.md

  Once logged in, users can go to the "journey" tab to view all journeys.
 From here, they can access quests of each journey by clicking "tap to see more" on each journey, whcih brings users to a page containing quests in that particular journey.
 Users can then click "start quest" to complete a quest.
 There is also a feedback page after the quest itself, which contains ratings for the quest and a question specific to that quest (may or may not have this question) the users could fill in to let the app cater to their needs in the future and suggest them quests that suit their needs and liking.

- #### [Feature] Adding image for a quest or journey from Administer in backend
+ #### Adding image for a quest or journey from Administer in backend

- *We don’t allow users to create a journey/quest themselves.
+ _*We don’t allow users to create a journey/quest on their own_

  Administer should log in to their account through intezzz.pythonanywhere.com/admin with credentials username ‘admin’ and password ‘happyApp’.
 In the JOURNEYS/Journeys & Quests columns, they can add a journey/quest with/without uploading a picture for it.
 When there is no picture uploaded for it, there would be a placeholder picture shown in the app.